jokubasver/Kobra_Neo/README.md

-## Modified Anycubic Kobra, Anycubic Kobra Neo, Anycubic Kobra Max Custom Firmware
+## Refined, Tuned and Updated Anycubic Kobra Neo Firmware

 ### Custom Kobra Neo Firmware v1.3.3
 #### So many changes have been made to this firmware that it could be considered the unofficial v1.3.4 edition.